sprout2000/elephicon/README.md

 $ yarn install
 ```

-3. Build installers, and you will find the installer in `release` directory.
+3. Build installers and you will find the installer in `release` directory.

 ```
 $ yarn package
 ```

 *Note that you will need to have [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com/) and [Yarn](https://yarnpkg.com/) installed.*

 ## Download